gvwilson/fiction/leaderboard/index.md

 "Unlike me."
-His lifechair made a barely audible hum as it rolled forward across the dark wooden floor.
+His lifechair made a barely audible hum as it rolled forward across a dark wooden floor that was older than most countries.
 "Half of them died within a month.
 None of them lasted a year."